-The LMF specification complies with the modeling principles of Unified Modeling Language (UML) as defined by OMG2 [Rumbaugh 2004].
-A model is specified by a UML class diagram within a UML package: the class name is not underlined in the diagrams.
+The LMF specification complies with the modeling principles of Unified Modeling Language (UML) as defined by OMG^2 [Rumbaugh].
+A model is specified by a UML class diagram within a UML package: the class name is not underlined.
 The various examples of word description are represented by UML instance diagrams: the class name is underlined.

-5 Structure and core package
+5. Structure and core package